Mf-malaak/Windows-Activator-Pro-WAP/README.md

-# Windows-Activator-Pro-WAP
+## Windows Activator Pro (WAPro)

+This Python application provides a graphical interface built using Tkinter for activating various versions of Windows OS, from Windows 7 to Windows 11.
+The application allows users to select their desired Windows version and edition from dropdown menus, providing activation options for the selected combination.

+### Features:
+- Activation options for Windows 7, 8, 8.1, 10, and 11 editions.
+- Graphical interface for easy selection and activation process.
+- Additional functionalities to retrieve Windows information, reset licensing status, and check activation status.

+### Usage:
+1. Select the desired Windows version and edition.
-Activation Process Handling: The code uses various commands (slmgr.vbs) to activate Windows based on the selected version and edition.
+2. Click "Activate Now!" to activate the selected Windows version and edition.

-UI Elements: It employs Tkinter widgets like labels, buttons, and comboboxes to create a user interface for selecting Windows versions and editions.

-Debugger Check: There seems to be a debugger check implemented using ctypes.windll.kernel32.IsDebuggerPresent() to prevent debugging.

-Functionality: The program can get Windows activation status, deactivate Windows, reset licensing status, and fetch Windows version and edition information.

-About and Help Functions: It includes buttons that display information via message boxes for About and Help.

-External Links: Lastly, there are links to websites associated with developers and teams displayed as clickable labels at the bottom.

-While this code demonstrates the GUI for a Windows Activator, it's important to note that creating and distributing software to modify or activate operating systems can potentially raise legal and ethical concerns.
-Activation of software through methods not approved by the software provider can be illegal and can potentially cause security risks or violate terms of service.

-If this is a personal project or for learning purposes, it's important to refrain from distributing or using such software outside the terms and conditions of the software provider.
-Also, ensure you are complying with laws and ethical guidelines while developing such applications.
+3. Additional functionalities are available under "More Options" for retrieving product keys, deactivating Windows, resetting licensing status, and checking previous activations.

+This application leverages system commands (`slmgr.vbs`) to facilitate the activation process for the chosen Windows version and edition.

+## Disclaimer:

+**Warning:** This project is provided for educational and demonstration purposes only.
+Activation of Windows operating systems without proper licensing or authorization from Microsoft may be illegal and against their terms of service.

+**Usage at Your Own Risk:** This project is intended solely for educational and research purposes.
+Activating Windows using this software without appropriate authorization may breach Microsoft's terms of service and local laws.
+It is crucial to understand the legal implications before utilizing this project for any activation purposes.

+The contributors or maintainers of this repository do not bear any responsibility for any misuse or legal consequences arising from the usage of this software.